COMP122/comp122-f24/reference/TAC_transformation.md

     <body>
   }
   ```
+Then use the process to convert a `for-loop` statement into TAC style.

 ### Conversion of do-while-loop statement into TAC style

+A `do-while` loop differs from a `while` loop in the following ways.
+  1. The Boolean test that controls the loop is performed after each iteration.
+  1. The `do-whole` loop is guaranteed to execute 1 or more times.
+  1. the `while` loop is guaranteed to execute 0 or more times.
+  1. The `do-while` loop is rarely used in high-level programs, and used a lot in low-level programs.

+Consider the following `do-while` template.

    ```java
    do {
       <body>
    } while( <test> );
    ```

+The resulting TAC style template is a follows:

    ```java
    loop:     do {